How Much Does it Cost to Make Pizza?

 However, adding more ingredients will inevitably increase your ingredient costs to make pizza, mainly if you go for an expensive ingredient, like seafood.

 Everyone loves sausage or pepperoni pizza.
 Depending on which one you buy, you can expect to increase costs by around one dollar (if not more, when you combine all the ingredients).

-You may also want to add some vegetables as toppings (if you want to make it fancier).
+You may also want to add some vegetables as toppings or fresh basil (if you want to make it fancier).
 Of course, that too will lead to a slight increase in the total pizza costs.

 But what about the electricity and the tools you’ll have to purchase?
-Does adding such costs make homemade pizza cheaper than takeout options?
+Does adding such costs make homemade pizza cheaper than takeout pizza?